 A literature review "...creates a firm foundation for advancing knowledge.
 A successful literature review facilitates theory development, closes areas where a plethora of research exists, and uncovers areas where research is needed" (Webster & Watson, 2002, p.8).
 Fink (2014, p.3) describes a systematic literature review as a "systematic, explicit and reproducible method for identifying, evaluating and synthesizing the existing body of completed and recorded work produced by researchers, scholars and practitioners".

 The purpose of your literature review will be to build a knowledge base for your research.
-The knowledge base will help direct your research, assist in your gap analysis, and give you a strong platform to direct original research to address any gaps and support your hypothesis.
+The knowledge base will help direct your research, assist with research gap analysis, and give you a strong platform to direct original research to address any gaps and support your hypothesis.

 A systematic literature review differs from other styles of literature review as it applies a much higher level of methodology to the process.
 The EPPI-Centre is a research center at the University College London.
 They state the key features of a systematic literature review are:

 Systematic literature reviews aim to find as much relevant research on the particular research question as possible and to use explicit methods to identify what can reliably be said on the basis of these studies.
 Methods should be explicit and systematic with the aim of producing varied and reliable results.
 In this way, systematic reviews reduce the bias that can occur in other approaches to reviewing research evidence (EPPI 2015).

 There are three principal reasons to undertake a systematic approach to literature reviews: clarity, validity and auditability (Booth, Papaionannou & Sutton 2012).

 A focused research question and explicit search strategies help to clarify considerations of scope and terminology (Booth, Papaionannou & Sutton 2012, p.
 23).